danbev/migrate/README.md

 The example application uses a JMS queue which needs to added to AS7.
 In previous versions of JBoss AS one could package a queue definition file with the deployment and it would be deployed with the application.
 With AS7 JMS destinations (queues and topics) are configured in a central location, either in domain.xml or standalone.xml.
 One can add/modify a JMS destination using any of the administration consoles.
-We will demonstrate two alternatives here, CLI and HTTP API.
+We will demonstrate two alternatives here, CLI and Java API.
 Example using the CLI:

     [standalone@localhost:9999 /] /subsystem=messaging/jms-queue=GreeterQueue:add(entries=["queue/GreeterQueue"],durable=false)

-Example using Groovy and the HTTP API:
+Example using Groovy and the Java API:
 Change into the _management_ directory and run the [add-queue](migrate/blob/master/management/build.gradle) command:

     ../gradlew add-queue